mpdf/mpdf/README.md

 =====================

-All [configuration directives](https://mpdf.github.io/reference/mpdf-variables/overview.html) can be set by the last parameter of the constructor.
+All [configuration directives](https://mpdf.github.io/reference/mpdf-variables/overview.html) can be set by the `$config` parameter of the constructor.

 It is recommended to set one's own temporary directory via `tempDir` and `fontTempDir` configuration variables.
 The directory must have write permissions (mode `775` is recommended).